 A series of legislative actions began which expanded the role of the State to where it stands today.
-In 1965, the county public hospitals, serving both urban and rural communities spread out over various islands, officially became a state responsibility.
-However, the counties still ran the facilities with very limited state leadership or control.
-Then in 1967, the State, through the Department of Health (DOH), began the transition from county management to full state control.
-The County-State Hospital division was managed and, thus, it became a growing burden on the general revenue taxes.
+In 1965, the county public hospitals, serving both urban and rural communities spread out over various islands, officially became a State responsibility.
+However, the counties still ran the facilities with very limited State leadership or control.
+Then in 1967, the State, through the Department of Health (DOH), began the transition from county management to full State control.
+The County-State Hospital Division was created and, thus, it became a growing burden on the general revenue taxes.

-Many governmental and private studies were conducted over the years after the state assumed responsibility for this system.
+Many governmental and private studies were conducted over the years after the State assumed responsibility for this system.
 Virtually all of the studies undertaken concluded that significant organizational and structural reform was necessary if the system was to ever operate efficiently and effectively.
-All of these studies concluded that major change was necessary if the system was ever going to be able to both respond to the rapidly changing national and state health marketplace while, at the same time, ensure that the system would be able to continue to carry out its important patient care and community services mission and respond to the rapidly changing national and local health marketplaces.
+All of these studies concluded that major change was necessary to enable the system to continue to carry out its important patient care and community services mission and respond to the rapidly changing national and local health marketplaces.

-In 1994, Governor Benjamin Cayetano initiated a “Blue Ribbon” Task Force to create a new and more autonomous “agency”, a public benefit corporation, as the prescription for needed reform.
-The task force was led by Larry Gage, esq., president, National Association of Public Hospitals, and it included many representatives from the Hawaii health care, labor, and business communities.
+In 1994, Governor Benjamin Cayetano initiated a “Blue Ribbon” Task Force to create a new and more autonomous “agency”, akin to a public benefit corporation, as the prescription for needed reform.
+The task force was led by Larry Gage, Esq., President, National Association of Public Hospitals, and included many representatives from the Hawaii health care, labor, and business communities.

-Based upon the recommendations of this “Blue Ribbon” Task Force and with the support of the governor, the Legislature passed the landmark Act 262 in the 1996 legislative session, formally creating the Hawaii Health Systems Corporation with an effective date of July 1, 1996.
-In November of 1996, the DOH transferred the liabilities and assets of the Department of Community Hospitals to the new Corporation Board of Directors who were appointed by the governor.
+Based upon the recommendations of this “Blue Ribbon” Task Force and with the support of the governor, the Legislature passed the landmark Act 262 in 1996, formally creating the Hawaii Health Systems Corporation effective July 1, 1996.
+In November of 1996, the state Department of Health transferred the liabilities and assets of the Department of Community Hospitals to the new Corporation Board of Directors appointed by the governor.
 The 13-member board of directors was responsible for developing policies, procedures, and rules necessary to plan, operate, and manage the hospitals.
 The joint conference, quality improvement, personnel and compensation, and finance and information systems committees were formed during November 1996.
 The purpose of the law was to free the facilities from executive branch oversight in order to make it more efficient.
 This was accomplished by exempting the hospitals from various laws that pertained to other State agencies, such as, the state procurement code, oversight by the department of accounting and general services, oversight by the department of budget and finance, mandatory use of the attorney general’s office for legal services, and the like.

-It was understood at the time Act 262 was signed into law that operation of the HHSC facilities would continue to require state funding support.
-A number of the 12 facilities are located in remote, rural, and low-populated areas with insufficient business to support their high costs of operation.
-These facilities were referred to as “safety-net” facilities because they are often the only alternative for the delivery of medical care in their respective geographic area and they served everyone in need of medical attention regardless of the patient’s ability to pay.
+It was understood at the time Act 262 was signed into law that operation of the HHSC facilities would continue to require State funding support.
+A significant number of the 12 facilities are located in remote, rural, and low-populated areas and have insufficient business volume to support operating costs.
+These facilities are referred to as “safety-net” facilities because they are often the only option for delivery of medical care in their respective geographic areas and provide emergency and other critical services without regard for a patient’s ability to pay.

 Act 262 divided the health care system into five geographic regions: the city and county of Honolulu, the county of Kauai, the county of Maui (except Kalawao county), the eastern region of Hawaii county (Hilo/Puna/Hamakua/Ka`u), and the western region of Hawaii county (Kona/Kohala).
-The basic premise was to provide each of the five regions with shared-services support for its respective facilities, yet encourage hospitals within a region to work closer together in a collaborative fashion to provide integrated community care.
+The basic premise was to provide each of the five regions with shared-services support for its respective facilities, yet encourage hospitals within a particular geographic area to collaborate more closely in order to provide integrated community care.
 Community members from each region were appointed to the board by the governor.
-During the summer of 1998, through the generosity of the Harry and Jeannette Weinberg Foundation, HHSC developed a full-motion video teleconferencing system that linked up all 12 HHSC facilities with the University of Hawaii, all other hospital systems in Hawaii, and other national and international organizations.
+During the summer of 1998, through the generosity of the Harry and Jeannette Weinberg Foundation, HHSC developed a full-motion video teleconferencing system which connects all 12 HHSC facilities with the University of Hawaii, all other hospital systems in Hawaii, and other national and international organizations.

-Thanks to the tremendous support from our Boards of Directors (Regional and Corporate levels), Medical Staffs, employees, labor partners, the Legislature, governor, and communities, HHSC has been able to move forward as a health care leader in the state of Hawaii.
-At the same time, in light of the significant economic challenges and ever-changing health care environment that hospital systems are facing today, HHSC needs to aggressively develop effective future and collaborative planning that will enable its facilities to continue providing quality, accessible health care to our island communities, many of which depend on us as the sole provider of health care services.
+Thanks to the tremendous support from our regional and corporate boards of directors, medical staffs, employees, labor partners, the legislature, governor, and communities, HHSC has been able to move forward as a health care leader in the state of Hawaii.
+At the same time, in light of the significant economic challenges and ever-changing health care environment that hospital systems are facing today, HHSC is aggressively engaging in planning designed to enable us to continue to provide quality, accessible health care to our island communities, many of which depend on us as the sole provider of health care services.

 Board of Directors